 We will be covering these topics at my next seminar.
 For a free copy of the “Hi Tech Dental Hygienist Check List”, email us.

 Editor’s Note: NEW SEMINAR: “Teeth for Life IV” Hi Tech Implants, Bone Grafts and Complex Crown and Bridge work.
 PLUS: Choosing a dental office in 2014.
 Join us Thursday January 9th at 6:30pm at the West Palm Beach Public Library on Clematis St. Call 561-868-7701 to register.
 Seating is limited; call today!
 For a preview video of this seminar, drop us an email.

-Dr. Mitchell Josephs practices Implant Cosmetic and General Dentistry and hosts “Tooth Talk” on WBZT AM123.0 Dr. Josephs is on staff at West Palm Hospital (Formerly Columbia Hospital) and is a Faculty Advisory Board member at McGill University’s Faculty of Dentistry and completed his residency at Manhattan’s Beth Israel Medical Center and Mt.
+Dr. Mitchell Josephs practices Implant Cosmetic and General Dentistry and is on staff at West Palm Hospital (Formerly Columbia Hospital).
+Dr. Josephs is a Faculty Advisory Board member at McGill University’s Faculty of Dentistry and completed his residency at Manhattan’s Beth Israel Medical Center and Mt.
 Sinai Hospital.

 44 Cocoanut Row, Palm Beach, FL 33480